YaseiTanuki/Utilities/README.md

 Something useful

 ## Description
-This is a special repository where each brand is a repo itseft (and will be merge to main as a single directory)
+This is a special repository where each brand is a repository itseft (and will be merge to main as a single directory).